jmpfar/bitgrep/README.md

 > [!WARNING]
 >  Everything below this point does not exist yet!

-Feel free to send these pull requests, hopefully I'll get to these before 2026
+Feel free to send pull requests, hopefully I'll get to these before 2026

 1. Filter files by [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory))
 2. Color output